 2. Big feels at The Little Museum of Dublin

-The name of this place might not exactly sell it, but we are definitely sure that this is one of the top awesome things to do in Dublin.
+The name of this place might not exactly sell it, but we are definitely sure that this is one of the places to visit in Dublin.
 It’s called The Little Museum of Dublin because all the things exhibited here are, well, little – small, you know?
 But you shouldn’t underestimate the power of small objects – nor their historical importance!
 These include the very first edition of James Joyce’s Ulysses and a statue of Bono, amongst other things.
 There’s a tour every Thursday on the history of women in Dublin, too, which is cool.

 3. Go and see The Hungry Tree